Uganda: Foreign relations

 Uganda is a member of the East African Community (EAC), along with Kenya, Tanzania, Rwanda, Burundi, and South Sudan.
 According to the East African Common Market Protocol of 2010, the free trade and free movement of people is guaranteed, including the right to reside in another member country for purposes of employment.
-This protocol, however, has not been implemented because of work permit and other bureaucratic, legal, and financial obstacles.
+This protocol has not been implemented because of work permit and other bureaucratic, legal, and financial obstacles.
 Uganda is a founding member of the Intergovernmental Authority on Development (IGAD), an eight-country bloc including governments from the Horn of Africa, Nile Valley, and the African Great Lakes.
 Its headquarters are in Djibouti City.
 Uganda is also a member of the Organization of Islamic Cooperation.

 In August 2025, Uganda made an agreement with the US to take in asylum seekers deported from the US.

 Migrants were to be of African origin and had to have no criminal record.
 Critics including Muwada Nkunyingi have likened this arrangement to human trafficking.

 Military

-In Uganda, the Uganda People's Defence Force serves as the military.
+The Uganda People's Defence Force serves as the military.
 The number of military personnel in Uganda is estimated at 45,000 soldiers on active duty.
 The Uganda army is involved in several peacekeeping and combat missions in the region, with commentators noting that only the United States Armed Forces is deployed in more countries.
 Uganda has soldiers deployed in the northern and eastern areas of the Democratic Republic of the Congo and in the Central African Republic, Somalia, and South Sudan.